-Your dog’s ears should be routinely cleaned even though some consider this part of the canine anatomy to be mostly self sufficient.
+Though mostly self-sufficient, your dog’s ears should be routinely cleaned.
 It’s a good habit to get into assuming you do it correctly, without causing harm.

 Can I Clean My Dog’s Ears?
-Answer: Yes, very carefully
+Answer: Yes, carefully

 It can be routinely done with the right products.